I’m quite conflicted over how to feel about the first half of 2018.

 - Failed to consistently exercise, leading to the loss of all strength and fitness gains I made during my senior year of high school last year.

-- Failed to journal every night and every morning, leading to countless days being wasted as I mulled over the same thoughts and concepts that could’ve been solved through journaling, the loss of an opportunity to capture a remarkable year and a very spotty memory of the year thus far.
+- Failed to journal daily, leading to countless days being wasted as I mulled over the same thoughts and concepts that could’ve been solved through journaling plus the loss of an opportunity to capture a remarkable year and a very spotty memory of the year thus far.

 - Failed to consistently write on my blog, leading to the continuation of unnecessary confusion over what I even do with my time for family and friends who care and could’ve followed along.